 But how do people use online banking?

-Next, let’s find out what industry experts think about future banktech.
+Next, let’s find out what industry experts think about future of retail banking.
 To do so, all we need is a little time spent at Slideshare where there are plenty of presentations covering how digital banking should work.
 We see that experts advise that future banks must be based on 7 key principles:

 - Mobile first

-Now we can analyze competitors to compile a list of existing banking products and possible online banking functions.
+Now we can analyze competitors to compile a list of existing banking products, competitive Fintech user experience and possible online banking functions.